 5km, 1 hour

-The trek trail takes us through villages for an hour until we reach the motor road, where Access Bhutan transport meets us to transfer us to Punakha.
+The trek trail takes us through villages for an hour until we reach the motor road, where the vehicle meets us to transfer us to Punakha.
 We stop about 7 km. out of Punakha to visit Chorten Khamsum Yuelley Namgyal, situated on a hilltop across the river.
 Consecrated in Dec.
 1999, this chorten dedicated to Bhutan’s protective deity Mahakala contains exceptionally fine sculptures and mural paintings.
 Overnight at the hotel in Punakha.

 Day 08:Punakha - Limukha

 15km, 5-6 hours